loro-dev/loro-codemirror/README.md

 });
 ```

-You can find the example [here](https://github.com/loro-dev/loro-codemirror/tree/main/example)
+You can find the example [here](https://github.com/loro-dev/loro-codemirror/tree/main/example).

+Note that due to limitations of the Codemirror API, you’ll need to set the initial document yourself.